-724 3D ART / CERAMICS 2
+704 3D ART 2 - Honors

-This course builds on the knowledge, skills, and content from 3D Art/Ceramics 1.
-Students will learn more advanced techniques, in addition to using previously learned techniques in more innovative, conceptual, and sophisticated ways.
-Students will increase their skills using clay and a variety of other 3D media including glass, metal, natural materials, found objects, wire, wood, paper-maché, and reused/recycled materials.
-Students taking this course will complete research projects containing artistic, writing, and computer presentation components to expand their knowledge of the history of ceramics and sculpture, and the contemporary world of 3D Art and its artists.
+Students in this course will enrich their understanding of three-dimensional artistic applications and increase their skills using clay and a wide variety of other sculptural media in innovative ways.
+The course allows highly motivated art students the opportunity to explore ceramics and sculpture to more technically advanced and conceptually-advanced levels.
+Students will explore representational and nonrepresentational sculpture while utilizing the Principles of 3-D Design in informed and experimental ways.
+Students taking this course will complete research projects containing artistic, writing, and computer presentation components to expand their knowledge of the history of ceramics and sculpture, and the contemporary world of 3-D Art and its artists.
+Students will create a "mini-portfolio" in preparation for the Advanced Placement 3-D Design course.
 This course emphasizes collaboration, critical thinking, and creative problem-solving.
-Priority is given to grade 10-11 students.
+Priority given to grade 10 & 11 students.